Facebook pixel Edwin Meese III Institute: Advancing Liberty and the American Project Skip to main content

 About the Institute

-The first program of its kind at a major graduate policy school, the new Edwin Meese III Institute for Liberty and the American Project serves as the new academic home for scholarship, teaching, and events focused on connecting America’s founding principles to today’s national policy challenges.
+The first program of its kind at a major graduate policy school, the new Edwin Meese III Institute serves as the new academic home for scholarship, teaching, and events focused on connecting the role of faith and America’s founding principles to today’s national policy challenges.
+It operates as a think tank and teaching center within the School of Public Policy, but also across the University.
 Organizationally, the new Institute stands as the foundation of the school’s American Policy & Politics curriculum track, formed to prepare public leaders in domestic policy for careers in Washington, DC, and America’s top policy research institutions.